 99% of the time new compressor failure is caused by the system, the installation or poor maintenance.

-Compressors today are manufactured with tighter controls on component tolerances and with greater accuracy than years ago.
-If you hear that a “new” compressor failed it is more than likely caused by “the system, the installation or poor maintenance and not the result of the compressor manufacturer’s material or workmanship.
+Compressors today are manufactured with tighter controls on component tolerances and with greater machining accuracy than years ago.
+If you hear that a “new” compressor failed it is more than likely caused by one of the 3 M’s: man, method or materials.
+And, most times it is not the materials.
+For example, not following proper procedures, not understanding the procedures, making errors or simply skipping steps, or forgetfulness.
 Regardless of how much you want to blame the compressor manufacturer, the manufacturer’s today know their product and are reluctant to review warranty requests because of extensive reviews documenting failure analysis.